-An exclusive report by US-based international law firm K&L Gates on its Asia-Pacific Strategy are among the highlights of a new book by this author entitled “A Comprehensive Guide to the Asia-Pacific Legal Markets“.
-Integral to the book was the participation of the regions lawyers and legal services sector professionals — who provide commentary and analysis of the issues and trends currently impacting Asia-Pacific’s legal markets.
+An exclusive report by US-based international law firm K&L Gates on its Asia-Pacific Strategy are among the highlights of a new book by this author, namely “A Comprehensive Guide to the Asia-Pacific Legal Markets“.
+Integral to the book was the participation of the region’s lawyers in Asia and legal services sector professionals.
+They provide commentary and analysis of the issues and trends currently impacting Asia-Pacific’s legal markets.

 Over the course of the next weeks and months we are highlighting those contributions and those authors.
 As a follow-up to our first three posts in this series, we turn to the exclusive case study from K&L Gates.
 Here’s a preview of that study:

 “Over the past decade,” [K&L Gates explains], “has expanded from 800 lawyers based in 10 offices located in the US.
 It’s to its present size of more than 2,000 lawyers in four dozen offices located in 17 countries globally.
 A significant part of the firm’s five-continent strategy has been its continued growth in Asia and Australia, a regional presence that currently includes 11 offices and more than 400 lawyers.
 Indeed, the recent FT Asia-Pacific Innovative Lawyers 2014 report describes K&L Gates the Financial Times as being the largest U.S. law firm in the Asia-Pacific region.”

 K&L Gates utilizes a fully integrated business model